EVA Air: Services

+EVA Air operated Hello Kitty-themed flights from 2005 to 2008, and reintroduced them in 2011.
+These flights have since become a popular feature of their service, with some routes experiencing high passenger load factors, typically around 85%.

 Check-in

 At Taiwan Taoyuan International Airport, EVA Air has introduced the EVA Air Check-in Kiosks at T2, counters 6A, allowing passengers to check in and print their boarding passes electronically, since December 2009.
 The kiosks are currently available at Taiwan Taoyuan International Airport and Taipei Songshan Airport.
 Over time, EVA will install these counters in airports in China and other international EVA Air destinations.
 Outside of Taiwan, it is only currently available in Los Angeles, Tokyo, and Osaka.
-Previously, if passengers were to check in for an EVA Air flight, they would have to go to an airline representative at the counters.
-There is a self service baggage drop available at Taiwan Taoyuan International Airport at T2 at counters 16–17.
+Previously, passengers checking in for an EVA Air flight would have to go to an airline representative at the counters.

 Onboard

 EVA Air offers three classes of service on its long-haul flights: "Royal Laurel"/"Premium Laurel" (business), Premium Economy Class, and Economy Class.
 All cabins feature satellite phones, audio video on demand (AVOD) entertainment, SMS service, and in a number of Boeing 777 cabins, mood lighting (B-16718-B-16738).
 Domestic and short-haul international services flown also feature a short-haul business class.

 In the latter half of 2007, EVA Air's Boeing 747-400 fleet was upgraded to feature the airline's latest seating classes; the addition of Premium Laurel class on the Boeing 747-400 succeeded the previous "Super First" and "Super Business" cabins.
 In early 2012, EVA Air officials unveiled a redesigned "Royal Laurel" business class, including 180-degree, fully flat seats in reverse herringbone layout, which was first introduced on Boeing 777-300ER services in June 2012 between Taipei and New York.